spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 ## Configure the Cluster Profile

-Create a folder where you will put all the Terraform configuration files and open it:
+Create a folder where you will put all the Terraform configuration files:
 ```bash
 $ mkdir terraform-profile
 $ cd terraform-profile